Acroclita discariana: Biology and life cycle

 The larvae of A. discariana make distinctive webbing on their host plant.
 It is very tough, white and is formed at the stem axils of their host.
 The webbing can be as large as 30 cm in diameter.
 The species inhabits this webbing both as larvae and pupae and pupates on its larval host.
 The adult moth is day flying.
 The species is on the wing in October and November.
 It overwinters.

 Host species

 The host species for this moth is the endemic plant Discaria toumatou.

 Conservation status

-This moth is classified under the New Zealand Threat Classification system as being Nationally Vulnerable.
+This moth has been classified under the New Zealand Threat Classification system as being Nationally Vulnerable.
+In 2025 this moth was confirmed to be nationally vulnerable as a result of population decline and a restricted range.